BreakfastMuffins

 It helps to make sure you have everything you need on hand before you start, and that goes for your equipment as much as it does your ingredients!
 Here are the tools that will help you bake these one-bowl almond flour banana muffins:

 Why a digital scale?
-There’s a lot in baking that depends on making sure you have the right amount of each ingredient!
+There’s a lot in baking that depends on getting the right amount of each ingredient!
 Too much almond flour can make your muffins too dry, for instance.
 A digital scale can make your measurements much more accurate by measuring things in grams instead of cups.
-There are even a few models that can measure things to an accuracy of a tenth of a gram.
+There are even a few models that can measure to an accuracy of a tenth of a gram.

 Ingredients for Almond Flour Banana Muffins (And Why Each One Matters)

 You probably already have most of these ingredients in your kitchen, especially if you do a lot of baking!
 Never hurts to double-check, though.
-If you need to make a grocery run, the recipe card below can be printed and saved to your phone for easy reference.
+If you need to make a grocery run, print the recipe below or save it to your phone for easy reference.

 Quick List